 At around that same time the two car garage and the one bedroom apartment above the garage were built – what we call the carriage house.
 The Whitfield’s son and daughter-in-law, Stephen and Janet Whitfield, were running the hotel and it was obvious that the owner’s quarters upstairs were not big enough for both families.
 The parents built the garage for their collection of classic cars and moved into the apartment in the summers.
 We now use this as staff housing.
 The carriage house was built in what was the back parking lot of the Bloody Bucket.
 The three pine trees in front of it – next to Route 1 – are where the bar/inn once stood.

 In 1990 the Whitfields sold the property to Bill and Nancy Gillies.
 The Gillies renamed it the Wiscasset Motor Lodge.
 They gutted and remodeled the cabins often expanding them by adding bathrooms onto the outside of the original footprint of the cabins.
 The only cottage rooms that are the original size are our One Full Bed Cottage Rooms (14 – 17).
 During their remodel the Gillies moved the cabins onto shared foundations with a common roof.
 Bill is an avid woodworker and when trees fell on the property he milled them himself to create some of the beautiful pine interiors.
 The Gillies also built the two story wood and glass addition where the lobby is located.

 While Bill loved wood work, Nancy loved landscaping.
 She planted the vegetation around the grounds so that no matter when you stay here, something is in bloom.
-Our gardener, Linda, has done a wonderful job expanding and improving on Nancy’s work.
 Guests often comment on the lovely landscaping as they stroll around.

 We hope you find our lodge as charming as we do.
 Over 40% of our guests on any given day are return customers.
-We you you also make us Your Home In Maine.
+We hope you will also make us Your Home In Maine.